 Mission San Juan Capistrano

-When you are ready to leave the mission, stroll through San Juan Capistrano Los Rios district.
+When you are ready to leave the mission, stroll through the San Juan Capistrano Los Rios district.
 It is San Juan Capistrano’s old town with historic buildings, antiques, quaint shops, and enticing eateries.

-Day Trips from San Diego Approximately Two Hours or Less from Downtown
+Best Day Trips from San Diego Approximately Two Hours or Less from Downtown

 In 1.5-2.5 hours from downtown San Diego, you’ll find yourself in Orange County and Los Angeles, depending on traffic.